CONTACT

-This summer much of the United States has seen record-breaking temperatures.
-June 2021 was the hottest month on record in the United States, and August promises no relief.
+In 2023 and 2024, July temperatures broke temperature records for the previous years, a trend that is on track to continue in 2025, and August promises no relief.
 With temperatures soaring, many workers are vulnerable to heat-related illness and even death.

 More than 15 million people in the United States have jobs that require them to be outdoors, but heat can impact indoor workers as well.
 Factories, warehouses, foundries, and kitchens often get dangerously hot.

 That being said, there are no federal workplace safety standards for heat at this time.
 But some states have set their own.
-In July, the Oregon Occupation Safety and Health division adopted temporary emergency rules after a series of heatwaves.
+In July, the Oregon Occupational Safety and Health Division adopted temporary emergency rules after a series of heat waves.
 These require employers to provide sufficient water and shade to workers, grant workers 10-minute breaks every two hours once temperatures reach 90 degrees, monitor employees for signs of heat-related illnesses and conduct adequate training to provide employees and managers with information about heat-related illnesses.
 These are common-sense general practices that employers may want to consider.

 Keeping workers safe starts with being alert to the symptoms of heat-related illnesses.